jordanmswilliams/Portfolio/Portfolio_TODO.md

 71. Go through and change H tags
 72. project1 > testing & prototypes > file upload , dashboard, doc editor,     landing page
     add "before" & "after" text under images

+LOW priority
+7. (Jordan - low priority)
+  Make the quad graph a responsive CSS drawing.
+    - D: I don't know what this means.
+Can you explain?
+20. Add third carousel item to project1.html
+21. Move head and footer to include files (to reduce need to maintain them separately on each HTML page)
+1. Case study main body uses .section -> change to .section_CS for future (for continuity when adding further pages)
+45. project1.html > user personas > carousel
+    change to click for next persona instead of auto rotate.
+The rotation isn't long enough to read information.
+I won't have to necessarily create a third persona if it's clickable instead of auto rotate.
+47. Gallery vs. Portfolio
+49. Might take a swing at fixing the line drawing from the footer in a group session
+58. Shrink the height of the parallelogram

 DONE: